Need to know your travel document number? Here is everything you need to know.

 They won’t need to buy a visa to travel there.
-Usually, this program is an agreement between the United States and other countries based on high-security standards, data sharing, law enforcement, and such other factors.
+Usually, this program is an agreement between the United States and other countries based on high-security standards, data sharing, law enforcement, and other factors.

 U.S. passport holders can travel to more than 100 countries without carrying any visa.
-On the contrary, the United States only allow residents with passports from 36 countries to enter the United States without a Visa.
+On the contrary, the United States only allows residents with passports from 36 countries to enter the United States without a Visa.

 Some of these countries include St. Vincent and the Grenadines, United Kingdom, Tunisia, and the British Virgin Islands.

 Countries like Switzerland, Canada, France allow up to 90 days to U.S. citizens without a visa.

 See Related: Where Should I Travel For My Birthday?